United Kingdom

 Frame coverage

-The ratio, expressed as a percentage, between the part of the image that the photographer sees in the viewfinder (see above) and the image actually captured by the camera when shooting.
-Most often it is specified as a percentage of the width and height of the frame, and not of the area.
+The ratio, expressed as a percentage, between the portion of the image that the photographer sees in the viewfinder (see above) and the image that is actually captured by the camera when shooting.
+Most often, it is specified as a percentage of the width and height of the frame, rather than the area.

-Modern digital cameras quite often have viewfinders with a frame coverage of less than 100% - thus, not only the visible scene, but also some space beyond its edges gets into the frame.
-This creates some inconvenience - in particular, it may be necessary to crop the picture to ensure a pre-conceived composition.
-Therefore, a viewfinder with 100 percent coverage is still considered ideal.
-Some time ago, such systems were found mainly in premium cameras, but now, thanks to cheaper prices and advances in technology, they can be installed even in relatively inexpensive amateur compacts (see “Camera type”).
+Modern digital cameras often have viewfinders with a frame coverage of less than 100% - thus, the frame includes not only the visible scene, but also some space beyond its edges.
+This creates some inconveniences - in particular, it may be necessary to crop the photo to ensure a pre-conceived composition.
+Therefore, a viewfinder with 100% coverage is still considered the ideal option.
+Some time ago, such systems were found mainly in premium cameras, but now, thanks to cheaper prices and technological developments, they can be installed even in relatively inexpensive amateur compacts (see "Product type").

 Canon EOS R6 often compared